zhangqinghua/hexo/source/_posts/Spring Tutorial/Building REST services with Spring.md

 - A spectrum (系列) of stateless (无状态) to stateful (有状态) servcie

 What's important to realize is that REST, however ubiquitous (似乎无所不在的), is not a standard, per se (本质上), but an approach, a style, a set of constraints (约束) on your architecture that can help you build web-scale systems.
 In this tutorial we will use the Spring protfolio (作品集) to build a RESTful service while leveraging (对…施加影响) the stackless features of REST.

+## Getting Started
+As we work through this tutorial, we'll use Spring Boot.
+Go to Spring Initializr and select the follow:
+- Web
+- JPA
+- H2
+- Lombok

+Then choose "Generate Project".
+A `.zip` will downloaded.
+Unzip it.
+Inside you'll find a simple, Maven-based project including a `pom.xml` build file (NOTE: You can use Gradle.
+The example in this tutorial will be Maven based.)

+Spring Boot can work with any IDE.
+You can use Eclipse, IntelliJ IDEA, Netbeans, etc. The Spring Tool suite is an open-source, Eclipse-based IDE distribution (发行) that provides a superset of the Java EE distribution of Eclipse.
+It includes features that making working with Spring application even easier.
+It is, by no means, required.
+But consider it if you want that extra oomph (特质) for your keystrokes (按键).
+Here's a